-Thanks to Kevin for this correction.
-There are also four dedicated "express hotel buses" which will that will run from 5am to 12 midnight, with a set fare of 150B.
+Of the above, routes 3 and 4 are the most useful to most travellers -- both dropping passengers off at BTS skytrain stations.
+There are also four dedicated "express hotel buses" that will run from 05:00 to 24:00, with a set fare of 150 baht.
 AE1, AE2 and AE4 take the expressway, so if you were planning on jumping off somewhere along the way, you'll need to rethink!
 The routes are:

 AE1 to Silom

-AE2 to Khao San Roaad
+AE2 to Khao San Road

-AE4 to Hualamphong train station)
+AE4 to Hualamphong train station